ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Use torchmetrics</b></summary>

 Use official [torchmetrics](https://github.com/PytorchLightning/metrics) library to ensure proper calculation of metrics.
-This is especially important to ensure your results will be calculated correctly during multi-GPU training!
+This is especially important for multi-GPU training!

 For example, instead of calculating accuracy by yourself, you should use the provided `Accuracy` class like this:
 ```python